torden/go-mdbm/README.md

 # Go-mdbm

-*Not ready for use on production servers, go-mdbm tests complete as soon...*
+*Unfortunately, Not ready for use on production, but go-mdbm tests complete as soon...*

 - Go-mdbm is a Go bind to Yahoo!
 MDBM C API.
 - MDBM is a super-fast memory-mapped key/value store.